fedinskiy/wcas/README.md

 # wcas
 Word Counter(https://linux.die.net/man/1/wc) as a Service.

 Web application, counts symbols in a text, including and excluding spaces.
-Proper handling of symbols, which do not fit in two bytes are not guaranteed 🙃.
+Proper handling of symbols, which do not fit in two bytes is not guaranteed 🙃.

-Same as https://github.com/fedinskiy/symbol-counter, but rewritten in Rust with warp and askama.
+Same as https://github.com/fedinskiy/symbol-counter, but rewritten in Rust using warp and askama.

 ## Build:
 `cargo build`